Ford Duratec V6 engine: 3.0 L

-It has an aluminum engine block and aluminum DOHC cylinder heads.
-The cylinders are lined with cast iron.
+Using an aluminum engine block and aluminum DOHC cylinder heads, the cylinders are lined with cast iron.
 It uses sequential fuel injection, has 4 valves per cylinder and features fracture-split forged powder metal connecting rods and an assembled cast aluminum intake manifold.

 The 2967 cc, 226 hp V6 used in the Mondeo ST220 is called the Duratec ST. The 2967 cc, 204 hp V6 in the Mondeo Titanium is called the Duratec SE.

 There are two key versions of the Duratec 30: